anthonyanader/muvic/README.md

 <h2> 💪 How It Works </h2>
 <p>
 Muvïc lets you select a pdf of sheet music from your collection.
 Want more sheet music in your collection?
-Muvïc lets you upload your own PDFs or lets you explore a sheet music available for download from the shop.
+Muvïc allows you to upload your music sheets PDF or lets you explore a variety of sheets available for download from the shop.

-Once you have selected a piece to play Muvïc will ask for access to your device's camera.
-Once Muvïc recognizes your face, you will be able to use facial cues to move through the music sheets.
-Raise your eye brows to move forward.
-If you go too far you can move back by furrowing your brow.
+Once you have selected a piece to play, Muvïc will ask for access to your device's camera.
+Once Muvïc recognizes and maps your face, you will be able to use facial cues to move through the music sheets.
+You can try it yourself by raise your eyebrows to progress to the next section.
+Conversely, you can go to the previous part by furrowing your eyebrows.

 You play, Muvïc moves.